emuell/phonic/README.md

     // default playback options.
 Preloaded means it's entirely decoded first, then played back
     // from a decoded buffer.
 All files played through the player are automatically resampled
     // and channel-mapped to match the audio output's signal specs.
-    // Preloaded files can also be cheaply cloned, so they can be allocated ones and played back
+    // Preloaded files can also be cheaply cloned, so they can be allocated once and played back
-    // many times.
-The returned handle allows to change playback properties of the playing files. let small_file = player.play_file(
+    // many times too.
+The returned handle allows changing playback properties of the files. let small_file = player.play_file(
         "PATH_TO/some_small_file.wav",
         FilePlaybackOptions::default())?;